Infra1515/DeliverIT/README.md

 > DeliverIT is a console application used for managing orders' delivery.
 >The application has the following list of commands:
 >- Add client
+>   - Adds client (sender or receiver) to list of clients
 >- Add courier
+>   - Adds new courier to list of couriers
 >- Place order for client
+>   - Places order for client in specified list of orders
 >- List all clients
+>   - Shows all clients in list
 >- List all couriers
+>   - Shows all couriers in list
 >- List all orders
+>   - Shows all order in the list of orders
 >- List all delivery locations
+>   - Shows all delivery location in each country

 ## Team